Kenny Perry

 James Kenneth Perry (born August 10, 1960) is an American professional golfer who currently plays on the PGA Tour Champions.
 He won 14 PGA Tour events and has won nine PGA Tour Champions events including four senior major championships: the 2013 Constellation Senior Players Championship, the 2013 U.S. Senior Open, the 2014 Regions Tradition, and the 2017 U.S. Senior Open.

-Early years
+Early life and amateur career

-Perry was born in Elizabethtown, Kentucky, and raised in Franklin, Kentucky.
-His parents are Ken and Mildred Perry.
+Perry was born in Elizabethtown, Kentucky to Ken and Mildred Perry, and raised in Franklin, Kentucky.
 He was introduced to the game of golf by his father at the age of seven.
 He started his high school golf career at Franklin-Simpson High School.
 Shortly thereafter, his father accepted a job opportunity in McCracken County a few miles outside Paducah, Kentucky.
 Kenny attended high school and played on the golf team at McCracken County's Lone Oak High School, near Paducah.
 After graduating from Lone Oak, he attended Western Kentucky University in Bowling Green.

-Personal life

-Perry has three children (Lesslye (Harris), Justin and Lindsey) with his wife, Sandy Perry.
-His son Justin played on Western Kentucky University's golf team, and has also caddied for his father on several occasions.
-His mother, Mildred, died on October 1, 2009, at the age of 79 at her home in Franklin while under Hospice care after a long battle with multiple myeloma a cancer of the plasma cells in bone marrow.
-Perry is a member and deacon of Franklin Church of Christ in Franklin, Kentucky.